 Firstly, the currants talked about here are a dried fruit and should not be confused with soft fruit currants such as blackcurrants.

-Here, currants are the dark, black currants so popular in cakes, you will find them in a classic, Spotted Dick or an Eccles cake and they are, in fact, dried, dark red, seedless grapes, often the Black Corinth grape.
-The grapes are dried to produce a black, tiny, shriveled, sweet flavor-packed fruit.
+The currants mentioned here are the dark, black currants popular in cakes.
+You will find them in classic dishes like Spotted Dick or an Eccles cake.
+They are dried, dark red, seedless grapes often called the Black Corinth grape.
+The grapes are dried to produce a black, shriveled, sweet, flavor-packed fruit.

-The grapes were originally cultivated in the south of Greece and most often from the island of Zante, hence the name Zante Currant in the US.
+The grapes were originally cultivated in the south of Greece and more specifically, the island of Zante, hence the name Zante currant, used in the United States.

-The name currant comes from the ancient city of 'Corinth' Other names for currants are Zante currants, Corinth raisins, or Corinthian raisins, but in the UK and Ireland, simply called currants.Continue to 3 of 4 below.
+The name currant comes from the ancient city of Corinth.
+Other names for currants are Zante currants, Corinth raisins, or Corinthian raisins.
+In the UK and Ireland, they are simply called currants.Continue to 3 of 4 below.

 03 of 04

 Raisins are dried white Moscatel grapes.
-They are dried resulting in a dark, dried fruit like a currant, dense in texture yet bursting with sweet flavor.
-The main producers of the Moscatel are the USA, Turkey, Greece, and Australia
+When they are dried the result is a dark, dried fruit much like a currant, making it dense in texture and bursting with a sweet flavor.
+The main producers of the Moscatel grapes are the United States, Turkey, Greece, and Australia.

-A raisin can (unlike currants) soak up other flavors, which is why it is popular to soak raisins in flavored alcohols such as brandy, or almond-flavored Amaretto before using in cooking.
+Raisins can (unlike currants) soak up other flavors, which is why it is popular to soak raisins in flavored alcohols such as brandy or almond-flavored Amaretto before using in cooking.
 The raisins can hold the flavor making the finished dish even tastier.Continue to 4 of 4 below.

 04 of 04

-A sultana is a dried white grape, but this time from a seedless variety.
+A sultana is a dried white grape, but of the seedless variety.
 Sultanas are golden in color and tend to be much plumper, sweeter, and altogether juicier than other raisins.
 Turkey is the main producer of sultanas.

-Also known as golden raisins, sultanas will absorb other flavors, but not as well, so it is better to use the regular raisin.
+Also known as golden raisins, sultanas will absorb other flavors, but not as well as regular raisins.